p0mvn/swaprouter-workshop/README.md

 Essentially, `osmosis-testing` spins up an actual test Osmosis application in the background.
 That allows us to realistically check that all of the messages are functioning as expected contrary to the original `cw_multitest` approach that forces users to define mocks.

+With these files and `osmosis_testing` added to your `Cargo.toml`, you can run:
+- `cargo wasm` to build the contract
+- `cargo test` to run the osmosis tests

 ### 3. Implement Queries